napari/napari/docs/plugins/first_plugin.md

 ## Implement the plugin

 So far, we've done nothing napari-specific.
-Let's create the actual plugin and add some python code.
+Let's create the actual plugin and add some Python code.
 We're going to add a
 [Widget contribution](./contributions.html#contributions-widgets)
 with a single button that shows a "Hello, world!" message when clicked.